Murihiku Regeneration

 Find out more about the Subantarctic Islands and their importance.

-The Ross Sea region is characterised by the presence of ice in various forms and bounded to the south by the Ross Ice Shelf, a massive floating glacier twice the area of the UK.
+The Ross Sea region is characterised by the presence of ice in various forms and is bounded to the south by the Ross Ice Shelf, a massive floating glacier twice the area of the UK.
 The Ross Sea is considered one of the least disturbed marine environments on Earth and is home to amazing biodiversity, including many endemic species found nowhere else in the world.

 In this section